kevinxucong/141B/README.md

-## Tweeter
+# Twitter Analysis: Trump

-Extract the tweets of Barack Obama (@BarackObama) and Donald J. Trump (@realDonaldTrump).
-Analyze the differences between their tweeting styles by visualization.
-If time permits, we will analyze their sizes of vocabulary and their sentiments when tweeting.
+Extract the tweets of Donald J. Trump (@realDonaldTrump).
+Analyze his tweeting style by visualization.
+Specifically, we find that the [work](http://varianceexplained.org/r/trump-tweets/) by David Robinson inspiring.
+Based on his conclusion, we move further to analyze Trump himself's twitting style.

+## Data Description
+By [twitter API](https://dev.twitter.com/overview/api), we use [Tweepy](http://tweepy.readthedocs.io/en/v3.5.0/) to get the tweeters of a single user.